dora-rs/dora-lerobot/alexk_low_cost_robot/INSTALLATION.md

 **Note**: You're totally free to use your own Python environment, a Conda environment, or whatever you prefer, you will have to activate your custom python environment before running `dora start [graph].yml`.

+## Recording

+In order to record episodes, you need ffmpeg installed on your system.
+You can download it from the [official website](https://ffmpeg.org/download.html).

+If you're on Windows, you can download the latest build from [here](https://ffmpeg.zeranoe.com/builds/).
+You can extract the zip file and add the `bin` folder to your PATH.
+If you're on Linux, you can install ffmpeg using the package manager of your distribution. (e.g `sudo apt install ffmpeg` on Ubuntu)

 ## License

 This library is licensed under the [Apache License 2.0](../../LICENSE).